 The Grand Canyon is one of the natural wonders of the world.
 Formed by the geological erosion in the desert of Arizona, the canyons highlight different rock layers that look cut in regular step shapes and pieces.
 This pristine view of the canyon is a magical experience during your trip, especially when the rock colors keep changing in different lights throughout the day.
 The Grand Canyon spans 277 miles in length, 18 miles in width, and several miles in depths formed from millions of years of erosion and is a fantastic treat to your eyes.
-I had my Grand Canyon vacation on the south rim of the canyon and the national park in 2018 as the first installment of one of the best road trips in the USA, two weeks in Arizona, Nevada, and California.
+I had my Grand Canyon vacation on the south rim of the canyon and the national park in 2018 as the first instalment of a USA South West Road Trip covering Arizona, Nevada, and California.
 We drove towards the canyon from Phoenix following US highway 17 aiming for a one day trip, but the journey was such an incredible experience and includes many other sites like Montezuma Castle, Sedona, and pine forests, we ended up extending our stay for one more day as we got carried away during the journey.

 - Planning an Arizona Road Trip?

 - What is the Best Time to Visit Arizona?

 - Need a Rental Car to Explore Grand Canyon, Arizona?